Never Cry Wolf

-Never Cry Wolf is a fictional account of the author's subjective experience observing wolves in subarctic Canada by Farley Mowat, first published in 1963 by McClelland and Stewart.
+Never Cry Wolf is a fictional account of author Farley Mowat's subjective experience observing wolves in subarctic Canada, first published in 1963 by McClelland and Stewart.
 It was adapted into a film of the same name in 1983.
-It has been credited for dramatically changing the public image of the wolf to a more positive one.
+It has been credited for dramatically improving the public image of the wolf.

-Form of the book
+Format of the book

-In the book, Mowat describes his experiences in a first-person narrative that sheds light on his research into the nature of the Arctic wolf.
+In the book, Mowat describes his experiences in a first-person narrative that sheds light on his research into the nature of the Arctic wolf in Keewatin Barren Lands, north of Churchill, Manitoba.

 In 1948–1949, the Dominion Wildlife Service assigned the author to investigate the cause of declining caribou populations and determine whether wolves are to blame for the shortage.
 Upon finding his quarry near Nueltin Lake, Mowat discovers that rather than being wanton killers of caribou, the wolves subsist quite heavily on small mammals such as rodents and hares, "even choosing them over caribou when available."